Skip to content

 #GarageBand on Mac and iPhone

-GarageBand is Apple’s free DAW for macOS and iOS.
-We found that GarageBand 10.4 on a 2021 M1 MacBook Pro cold-starts quickly with the full Sound Library installed.
-We counted more than 2,000 royalty-free Apple Loops in the loop browser across rock, hip-hop, electronic, and orchestral kits.
+GarageBand is Apple’s free DAW for macOS and iOS, and it starts up quickly on Apple Silicon Macs with the full Sound Library installed.
+The loop browser holds thousands of royalty-free Apple Loops across rock, hip-hop, electronic, and orchestral kits.
 Apple’s GarageBand product page confirms that those loops, drummers, and amp models are cleared for use in songs you record and release.

 GarageBand on iPhone is the same engine in a touch interface.
 Drop a vocal track on top of an Apple Loops drum pattern and bounce a cleared mix to your camera roll.